QUESTION: Are these Covid policies current?

 Will the Lantern stream filmed versions of the plays being produced live on stage?

 It depends.
 Our mainstage subscription productions are produced under contracts with Actors' Equity Association (AEA), the union of professional actors and stage managers in the United States.
-Prior to Covid-19, AEA contracts did not allow for the recording and streaming of live stage productions.
+Prior to Covid-19, AEA contracts did not allow for the recording and/or streaming of stage productions.
 During the first 18 months or so of the pandemic, AEA made temporary provision for limited streaming.
 This has allowed for increased accessibility of stage productions to audiences, including individuals previously unable to attend live performances.
 We hope that AEA will allow us to retain this option under terms that are affordable to small professional theaters and to our audiences.

 Please contact our Box Office Team at email@example.com or 215.829.0395.